qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 General Settings
 ----------------

+.. index:: Overwrite language
+.. _locale_options:

+**Locale Settings**

+* Check |checkbox| :guilabel:`Override system locale` if you want to use a language different from your system's and pick the replacement in :guilabel:`Locale to use instead` combobox.
+* Information about active system locale are provided.

 **Application**

 * Select the :guilabel:`Style (QGIS restart required)` |selectString| and choose between 'Oxygen', 'Windows', 'Motif', 'CDE', 'Plastique' and 'Cleanlooks'.
-* Define the :guilabel:`Icon theme` |selectString|.
+* Define the :guilabel:`UI theme` |selectString|.
 It can be 'default' or 'Night Mapping'.
 * Define the :guilabel:`Icon size` |selectString|.
 * Define the :guilabel:`Font` and its :guilabel:`Size`.
 The font can be
   |radioButtonOn| :guilabel:`Qt default` or a user-defined one.